 Here are the members of the committee

 Dianne Radu has a degree in Business Administration and worked many years in senior administrative and management positions in the manufacturing environment, both at home and overseas.
-She became involved with the Calgary Transit Access Advisory Committee six years ago because she wanted to enhance the system for the disabled community by providing her insight.
+She became involved with the Calgary Transit Access Advisory Committee because she wanted to enhance the system for the disabled community by providing her insight.
 Dianne is a Calgary Transit Access customer and said specialized travel assistance gives her a sense of independence by enabling her to go places and do things that she wouldn’t otherwise be able to do.

 Jim Brown is currently the Chair of the Board of Directors for Calgary HandiBus.
 He has served on the Calgary Transit Access Advisory Committee since its inception and said he continues to serve on the board to contribute the experience he has working with Calgary HandiBus and be a vocal advocate for the special needs community.

 Teri Baylis has a Master’s of Social Work and, throughout her career, has held a variety of positions from front line work to management.
 Teri has always worked with disenfranchised populations and spent many years working with the homeless in our city.
-She joined the Alberta government 7 years ago working with Persons with Developmental Disabilities (PDD).
+She joined the Alberta government in 2009, working with Persons with Developmental Disabilities (PDD).
 She sees how transportation, in particular Calgary Transit Access, affects the ability of many of the people we serve to access their community, such as, getting to programs, doctors, to see their families and loved ones, to have a quality of life.

 Ed McCulloch has spent his working life in banking and insurance.
 In Calgary, Ed ran his own insurance brokerage specializing in disability income insurance.
 In 2001, he served a term on the City of Calgary Advisory Committee on Accessibility.
-For the last 15 years, Ed served on the Accessible Transportation Sub-committee until it was wound up.
+Ed served on the Accessible Transportation Sub-committee for 15 years until it was wound up.
 Ed trekked in India and Nepal where he enjoyed views of Mt.
 Everest and Annapurna.
 In Nepal, he was on the way to Royal Chitwan National Park when he rode as the sole passenger on a wagon drawn by the team of 4 oxen.
 It was slow, but when he came to a river as wide as the Bow River, he enjoyed a safe, dry crossing.
 For recreation, he enjoys cycling on our pedestrian/bike path system, cross country skiing and observing the golden eagle migrations in March and October.

 Cal Schuler is a man of vision, commitment and connection over the span of three decades; Cal has forged powerful inroads for those with disabilities and contributed wholeheartedly to numerous community initiatives.
 Cal has been an active leader and participant on numerous boards and committees on local and provincial levels.
 Over the years he has coordinated and guided numerous projects and owns and operates, Spectra Alternative Solutions, geared to facilitate disability awareness and sensitivity training, promote barrier-free activity, develop corporate policy, provide support and actively change conditions that negatively impact upon full participation for persons with disabilities.
 Cal has been recognized for his efforts in working for and on behalf of people with disabilities, as a recipient of the Queens Golden Jubilee Medal, the Access Recognition Award through the City of Calgary’s Advisory Committee on Accessibility, the Premier’s Council on the Status of Persons with Disabilities award for Excellence in the category of Public Awareness, and with the Premier’s Council on the Status of Persons with Disabilities Dr. Gary McPherson Leadership award.
-Cal has also been employed as the Community Development Coordinator with Spinal Cord Injury Alberta for the past 10 years.
+Cal has also been employed as the Community Development Coordinator with Spinal Cord Injury Alberta for many years.